-Freelancers spend a lot of your time inside of an inbox.
+Freelancers spend a lot of their time inside inboxes.
 Email is more than a part of freelancing – it’s what freelancers use most of the time!

 As such, email mastery is very important.
 Here are seven tips to help you get closer to email expertise.
-Pay attention: there will be a short quiz and a ninja attack to defend yourself against at the end of the entry.
+Pay attention: at the end of the entry, there will be a short quiz and a ninja attack to defend yourself against.

 1. Keep Your Inbox at Empty

-Impossible, you say?
-It’s absolutely doable to get your inbox to display that Zen “you have no messages here” blurb.
+You say it’s impossible, but getting your inbox to display that Zen “you have no messages here” blurb is doable.
 To do so, we recommend following a few tips.

 First, stop using your inbox as a to-do list.
-When an email comes in that requires action that you don’t want to do right now, you have two options.
-A: add it to a separate to-do list, or B: put it on your calendar.
-I use Google Calendar as if I were chemically addicted.
-Which I probably am.
+When an email requires action you don’t want to take right now, you have two options: Add it to a separate to-do list or put it on your calendar.
+I use Google Calendar as if I were chemically addicted, which I probably am.

 2. Check Your Email in Batches

 How many times have you checked your email since you started working today?
 One?
 Ten?
-Two-hundred and forty-six?
-Many obsessive email-checkers will look at their inbox once every two to three minutes, and reflexively respond to messages there.
+Two hundred and forty-six?
+Many obsessive email checkers look at their inbox once every two to three minutes and reflexively respond to messages there.
 Instead of doing this, batch your email processing.
-Twice per day is usually enough, but more may be appropriate if your business demands such.
+Twice per day is usually enough, but more may be appropriate if your business demands it.

-If someone asks big questions and aren’t paying you for your answers, be aware that you can politely decline to answer.
+If someone asks big questions and isn’t paying you for your answers, be aware that you can politely decline to answer.

 If they want you to teach them some fancy concept or answer a complex question, consider referring them to an article, wiki page, or site devoted to the topic.